 Background

-The MHA Program is designed to include all major competencies required for health care management generalist positions, whether early careerist (Track I) or mid-level careerist (Track II).
-The MHA Program Competency Model consists of five domains comprising 22 competencies that align with the MHA Program’s mission of providing a foundation for health care administration based on evidence-based practice.
+The Healthcare Administration (M.H.A.) program is designed to include all major competencies required for health care management generalist positions, whether early careerist (Track I) or mid-level careerist (Track II).
+The Healthcare Administration (M.H.A.) program competency model consists of five domains comprising 22 competencies that align with the Healthcare Administration (M.H.A.) program's mission of providing a foundation for health care administration based on evidence-based practice.

 Domain 1: Navigating the Healthcare Environment